Naysila Mirdad: Personal life

 Naysila Mirdad was raised in a multi-faith family.
 Her father Jamal Mirdad is a Sunni Muslim whilst her mother Lydia Kandou is a Protestant Christian.
 Their sons were raised as Muslims, while their daughters were raised as Christians.
-There are speculations by the media that Naysila had converted to Islam because she was dating Roestiandi Tsamanov.
+There are speculations by the media that Naysila Mirdad had converted to Islam because she was dating Roestiandi Tsamanov.
 However she broke up with Roestiandi and started dating Arfito Hutagalung in May 2022.